Avenatti discusses policy views as he weighs 2020 bid

 Marijuana should be decriminalized at the federal level, so-called assault weapons should be banned and the United States should re-join the Paris climate accord, according to Avenatti.

 Those positions generally align Avenatti with the left flank of potential 2020 Democratic presidential prospects, but he is more moderate on some of the issues.
-While other Democrats — including Senators Kristen Gillibrand and Kamala Harris — have called for outright abolition of the federal government's chief immigration enforcement agency, Avenatti said: "We should not eliminate ICE but we must change the way ICE carries out enforcement."
+On the federal government's chief immigration enforcement agency, Avenatti said: "We should not eliminate ICE but we must change the way ICE carries out enforcement."

+Some Democrats have gone further.
+Sen. Kristen Gillibrand told CNN recently that "You should get rid of it, start over, reimagine it and build something that actually works."
+And Sen. Kamala Harris of California has said the government "maybe" or "probably" should "start from scratch" on an immigration enforcement agency.

 Avenatti is a self-styled provocateur who has gained national attention for representing Daniels in her lawsuit against Trump following an alleged 2006 affair, which the president denies.
 For months, he's been a fixture on cable news shows, taunting Trump in interviews and baiting him and his lawyers in tweets.
 Avenatti also has a blistering Twitter feed and a knack for a catchy slogan.